How to print with LW-PLA

 How does it work?

 For the filament to expand it is necessary to put a certain amount of energy into the filament.
-The amount of energy a filament can absorb during printing depends on the lenght of the hot-zone and the time it takes for the filament to pass through the hot-zone.
+The amount of energy a filament can absorb during printing depends on the length of the hot-zone and the time it takes for the filament to pass through the hot-zone.
 The longer a filament will reside inside the hot-end, the more energy it can absorb which will increase the amount of expansion.

 Assuming nozzle size and layerheight are fixed, our main input variables are Temperature, speed and flow to determine the amount of expansion.